 Setting up firewalls can be complex, and every project encounters challenges.
 For instance, firewall configuration issues include:

-- Balancing access and security – Firewalls can sometimes be too broad.
-In this case, the network will be open to attack.
-On the other hand, tight network security controls can limit access to legitimate users, or make using the network cumbersome.
+- Balancing access and security: Firewalls can sometimes be too broad, making the network open to attack.
+On the other hand, tight network security controls can limit access to legitimate users or make using the network cumbersome.
 Strike a balance that meets your business needs.

-- Choosing other firewall services – Firewalls often come with various add-ons like Intrusion Prevention Systems (IDP), Network Time Protocol (NTP), or Dynamic Host Configuration Protocol (DHCP).
+- Choosing other firewall services: Firewalls often come with various add-ons like Intrusion Prevention Systems (IDS), Network Time Protocol (NTP), or Dynamic Host Configuration Protocol (DHCP).
 Focus on core firewall settings and avoid adding complexity.
-Add extras when you are ready and if they serve a clear security purpose.
+Add extras when ready and if they serve a clear security purpose.

 Key takeaways